aradi/fypp/docs/fypp.rst

-The line form must always start at the beginning of a line (preceded by optional whitespace characters only) and it goes until the end of the line.
+The line form must always start at the beginning of a line (preceded by optional whitespace characters only) and it ends at the end of the line.
 The inline form can appear anywhere, but if the construct consists of several directives (e.g. ``#{if ...}#`` and ``#{endif}#``), all of them must appear on the same line.
-While both forms can be used at the same time, for a particular construct they must be consistent, e.g. a directive opened as line directive can not be closed with an inline directive and vica versa.
+While both forms can be used at the same time, they must be consistent for a particular construct, e.g. a directive opened as line directive can not be closed by an inline directive and vica versa.

 Whitespaces in preprocessor commands are ignored if they appear after the opening colon or curly brace or before the closing curly brace.
 So the following